uplimit/course-dbt/README.md

-# course-dbt
+# Analytics engineering with dbt

-Repository for the projects and environment of - Analytics engineering with dbt
+Template repository for the projects and environment of the course: Analytics engineering with dbt

+## License

+Apache 2.0